conoro/hugo.conoroneill.com/content/post/conors-top-tips-for-dnfing-the-kerry-way-ultra.md

 ## Bonus Content - Crew Stop by Crew Stop
 Hopefully this is useful for someone thinking of doing KWU.
 By the time I got to the start line I had reccied the entire course except for 2 miles before Sneem.
 I had covered many parts multiple times in recent months, including that one solo 100km recce from Killarney to Waterville.
 So I wasn't just ready, I knew where all the gotchas were and kept my wits about me not to go off-course.
 But of course that's impossible if you live abroad.
 So here's just a few  short descriptions of how I view the course as a back-of-packer.

-### The Start
+### Start to Lord Brandon's Cottage
 The first section is a doddle (or to use formal language, a piece of piss).
-From the racecourse on footpaths to the touristy bit of the National Park and up to Torc.
-Steep steps.
-Then Old Kenmare Road which varies from gritted path to some lumpy bits.
-Then more of the same all the way to Lord Brandon's Cottage.
-Only thing you need to worry about is hydration if it's hot and mozzies.
+From the racecourse on footpaths to the touristy bit of the National Park and up to Torc is easy.
+There's a a bunch of steep steps at Torc and then you are on to the Old Kenmare Road which varies from gritted path to some lumpy bits.
+After a few miles you reach a T-Junction.
+Do *not* go to Kenmare.
+Make sure you know the names of the main towns/stops.
+I met one guy who was standing there, not knowing which way to go.
+Turn right and you'll soon cross the N71 and then have more of the same easy terrain all the way to Lord Brandon's Cottage.
+The only things you need to worry about are hydration if it's hot, and mozzies.

-### Lord Brandon's Cottage
+### Lord Brandon's Cottage to Glencar
 This section messes up a lot of people.
 And if you only recce the initial parts you'll get the wrong idea.
-Roads for a few miles.
+Start with mostly uphill roads for a few miles.
 Then easy off-road.
 Some light scrambling and steep up/down on rocky terrain before you reach the road again.
 You think it's going to be road from then on.
-Oh no no no. After a mile or so, vertical up followed by steep down.
+Oh no no no. After a mile or so, vertical up the side of a mountain to the highest part of the course, followed by steep rough slippy down.
 I've run out of water twice here.
-Then fairly easy but long off-road single-track before you hit the road to Glencar.
+Then a fairly easy but long off-road single-track before you hit the road to Glencar.
+Any time there are similar signs pointing in two directions, you always want the simpler "Kerry Way" direction.
+So not the "Walking Route" or "XYZ Loop".

-### Glencar
+### Glencar to Glenbeigh
 This is one of the easiest sections.
 A mix of very easy forest paths and roads ending in a very steep slightly lumpy up and down through the Windy Gap.

-### Glenbeigh
+### Glenbeigh to Foilmore/Rossmore
 A very short steep trek through the forest followed by several miles of boring hilly roads.
 Then my favourite bit of the course.
 A long fairly steep trek up above the Ring of Kerry.
 The views on a good day back to Rossbeigh Beach and Inch are some of the best in the world.
 Unfortunately this was when I hit torrential rain and brick-wall wind.
 Once you get to the top, it's an easy undulating downhill on old track to the road.
 A few miles on road followed by a short trip past a bull(!) in a field and you get to Foilmore Community Centre.

-### Foilmore/Rossmore
+### Foilmore/Rossmore to Waterville
 <video controls>
   <source src="/images/2022/09/foilmore.mp4" type="video/mp4">
 Your browser does not support the video tag.
 </video>

 The bit I'd dreaded for months.
 The bit I lost sleep over.
 The bit I'd effectively done 4 times but was still terrified of.

-A gentle start leads to a brutally steep uphill and then it's viciously steep up and down on some very nasty terrain for what feels like days.
+A gentle start leads to one of the big splits in the route.
+You do *not* go to Cahirsiveen in the KWU.
+That's a spur.
+You go hard left off-road and up a very steep uphill.
+Then it's viciously steep up and down on some very nasty terrain for what feels like days.
+If the weather is bad, this may break you.

 Be incredibly careful with navigation.
 In my big recce I got turned around in the dark and ended up re-tracing most of my steps back to Foilmore.
 It nearly broke me.
 I was so tired, I even convinced myself that I hadn't gone wrong and the Russians had hacked all the GPS satellites.